sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 </blockquote>

 <blockquote>
+<a href="#span:i-love-jensen's-ineq">Oh, I love Jensen's inequality!
 Oh, I love Jensen's inequality!
-I've loved it ever since I met it for the first time in my life and I still love it!
+I've loved it ever since I met it for the first time in my life and I still love it!</a>
 </blockquote>

 # NotebookLM Podcasts